 Japanese Emperor Hirohito surrenders unconditionally on 15 August 1945, finally ending the Second World War.

-Over 60 million people have died worldwide as a result of the war, including:
+Over 46 million Europeans have died as a result of the war.
+Worldwide, over 60 million people have died.

 Almost half the total war dead are from the Soviet Union.
 Of the more than 26 million Soviets killed, nearly 18 million are civilians.
 About nine million servicemen and women from the Red Army have died.

-Meanwhile, Zhukov returns to Moscow to review the troops at a victory parade held on Red Square on 24 June.
-He is hailed by Muscovites as "our Saint George" - Saint George being the patron saint of Moscow.
+Zhukov receives wide praise for his role in defeating the Nazis.
+When he travels to Moscow to review the troops at a victory parade held on Red Square on 24 June, he is hailed by Muscovites as "our Saint George" - Saint George being the patron saint of Moscow.

 With the pressure of the war-effort now lifted, Stalin acts to secure the gains.
 Soviet citizens repatriated from wartime detention in foreign prisons and work camps are deemed to be traitors and are executed or deported to Soviet prison camps.
-Over 1.5 million Red Army soldiers imprisoned by the Germans are sent to the Gulag or to labour camps in Siberia and the far north.
+Over 1.5 million Red Army soldiers imprisoned by the Germans are sent to work camps in Siberia and the far north.
 Stalin even disowns his own son, who had been captured by the Germans in 1941.

-Civilians repatriated from Germany are kept under surveillance by the NKVD and forbidden to go within 100 km of Moscow, Leningrad and Kiev.
+Civilians repatriated from Germany are kept under surveillance by the Soviet secret police (NKVD) and forbidden to go within 100 km of Moscow, Leningrad and Kiev.

-Believing that Leningrad's experience of independence during the German siege is a threat, Stalin forces the city leaders to confess to treason.
+Stalin believes that Leningrad's experience of independence during the German siege is a threat.
+He forces the city leaders to confess to treason.
 After a quick trial they are shot.

 1953 - Stalin dies on 5 March.
-Soon after Zhukov is recalled to Moscow, becoming first deputy defence minister in 1953, then defence minister in 1955.
+Soon after Zhukov is recalled to Moscow.
+He is made first deputy defence minister in 1953, then defence minister in 1955.

-Zhukov also has his revenge against Lavrenti Beria, supporting the arrest and eventual execution of the secret service head.
+In 1953, Zhukov has his revenge against Lavrenti Beria, supporting the arrest and eventual execution of the secret service head.

 1956 - Stalin and his policies are denounced by Nikita Khrushchev, first secretary of the Communist Party, in a "secret speech" at the 20th party congress in February.

-1964 - After Khrushchev is deposed in October Zhukov is rehabilitated, though he will never return to political power.
-He spends his retirement writing his memoirs ('Vospominaniia i Razmyshleniia' - 'Reminiscences and Reflections') along with recollections of the battles in which he fought.
+1964 - Zhukov is rehabilitated after Khrushchev is deposed in October.
+He spends his remaining years writing his memoirs ('Vospominaniia i Razmyshleniia' - 'Reminiscences and Reflections') along with recollections of the battles in which he fought.

 1974 - Zhukov dies on 18 June.
 A million people pay their respects as his body lies in state prior to his funeral.
-He is buried with full military honours in Red Square at the Kremlin Wall.
+His remains are buried with full military honours at the Kremlin Wall in Red Square.

 1996 - In commemoration of Zhukov's 100th birthday, the Russian Federation inaugurates the Zhukov Order and the Zhukov Medal.